mcpq/mcpq-python/README.md

 ## Documentation

-To learn everything about the library checkout [the docs](https://mcpq.github.io/mcpq-python/) where the *most recent version* of the docs are available.
+You can explore the full documentation for the library by visiting [the docs](https://mcpq.github.io/mcpq-python/), which hosts the *latest released version*.

-Only the most recent version of the docs is published.
+Only the most recent version of the documentation is published there.
-If you want to checkout older versions of the documentation, `git checkout` the branch or tag you want to see and use `make show_docs` to locally host the current docs at `localhost:8000`.
+If you need to view older versions, you can use `git checkout vX.Y.Z` to switch to a desired release, then run `make show_docs` to serve the `docs` folder locally at `localhost:8000`.

+For documentation related to *non-tagged commits*, run `make live_docs` to build the docs first, as the `docs` folder is only committed for tagged releases.

 ## Versions